albertyang82/data_engineering_assessment/section_3/readme.md

 8. Maintenance
 	- Containerized processing code enables versioning and easy updates.
 	- AWS CodePipeline (CI/CD) → A fully managed service that automates continuous integration and continuous delivery, streamlining application and infrastructure updates.

+9. Infrastructure provisioning
+	- Terraform automates infrastructure provisioning, with its scripts stored and version-controlled in AWS CodeCommit.

 [Back to Top](#table-of-contents)